According to state statute:

 "The board of advisors shall consist of fifteen members.
 The governor shall appoint eleven members to the board of advisors.
 Two members of the senate, one each representing the two largest caucuses of the senate, shall be appointed by the president of the senate, and two members of the house of representatives, one each representing the two largest caucuses of the house of representatives[,] shall be appointed by the speaker of the house of representatives."

 SEN. PATTY KUDERER.
 Patty is a mom, attorney, and long-time community advocate.
 She was first appointed to the House of Representatives in September of 2015 and won her first election to retain the seat the following year.
 In January 2017, Patty was again unanimously appointed by the King County Council to fill the vacant Senate seat in the 48th Legislative District.
 She now represents her constituents as their first female state Senator.
 Patty believes that health care is a right and was fortunate enough to be asked to serve as Vice Chair of the Senate Health & Long Term Care Committee.
 She also serves as the Vice Chair of the State Government, Tribal Relations & Elections Committee and sits on the Financial Institutions & Insurance and Labor & Commerce Committees.

 Dr. Karen Blair

-Professor of History and Department Chair, Central Washington University
+Professor Emeritus, Central Washington University

-Karen Fraser is a life-long resident of Washington.
+Former Senator Karen Fraser is a life-long resident of Washington.
 She holds a bachelor's degree in Sociology and a master's degree in Public Administration from the University of Washington.
 She worked for the Department of Highways, Department of Health, Office of Community Development/Planning and Community Affairs Agency, Employment Security Department, Washington State House of Representatives for twelve years and intermittently teaches in the Public Administration Program at The Evergreen State College.

 Dr. Chris Friday